 Please note that your email address must be current in your eLicensing account.
 If you are unable to access the email you have associated with your account, you will not receive the critical communication required to utilize your waiver/reimbursement.
 CDE is not responsible for lost or misdirected emails, as it is the responsibility of the educator to maintain accurate contact information in their eLicensing account.
 It is always recommended to use a personal email address.
 To validate or update your email address, log in to your eLicensing account.

 If you are seeking to utilize the waiver or submit for reimbursement, please take immediate action based on the communication you receive.
 The Waiver/Reimbursement programs will close at the end of the fiscal year, which is June 30, 2017, and will not be available after that time.
-That means that after June 30, 2017 you will be liable for the costs of this requirement.
+That means that after the deadline set in your email, you will be liable for the costs of this requirement.
 If you cannot be fingerprinted during this time, you can be printed at any time that is more convenient for you but the waiver and reimbursement programs will not be available.

 The issue with the fingerprints was discovered around Sept.
 2015 when a review of the Colorado Department of Education's educator licensure database found that some educator licensees' records did not include the required background check results originally processed by both the Federal Bureau of Investigation and the Colorado Bureau of Investigation.

 While we don’t know precisely what happened with the original background check results, we suspect that something went wrong while processing results to CDE’s database prior to 2004 when CDE was implementing a change in the law requiring all educators to submit fingerprints.

 This problem affects active educators who were issued licenses from 1997 to 2003.
 The issue does not pose a safety risk for our students.
 CBI has records of the educators’ fingerprints and background checks.